Receivers for low-bandwidth optical (through-the-air) communications

 One of the most striking aspects of this receiver is the connection between the gate of the MPF102 and the photodiode: If ideal component models were used, this would simply be a floating junction and as the photodiode reached full potential, charging would simply stop and the circuit would not function - but real-world physical effects come into play.

 Assuming that a typical "medium area" photodiode is used (like a BPW34 - a fairly good, but inexpensive device) the capacitance of the photodiode will be in the general area of 70-80pF.
-While this may not sound like much capacitance, this is, in fact, enough to severely limit the frequency response to only a few hundred Hz.
-After building and testing this circuit, I observed that the -6dB rolloff point, using a BPW34 diode, was around 200 Hz under very low light conditions.
+While this may not sound like much capacitance, this is, in fact, enough to severely limit the frequency response to only a few hundred Hz: After building and testing this circuit I observed that the -6dB rolloff point, using a BPW34 diode, was around 200 Hz under very low light conditions.

 For a more-detailed discussion of this circuit, see the